-Note: 44.4% scored zero and 11.1% scored extremely low for Risk even at admission, so all 55.5% scored unchanged at discharge.
-The only person scoring significantly for Risk at admission (score = 2.00) scored very low by the time of discharge (score = 0.83).
+Note: 44.4% scored zero and 33.3% scored extremely low for Risk even at admission.
+All patients scored below 2.00 for risk, the highest score at admission being 1.17.

 Data gathered on the CORE-OM forms is represented below.